 What is a Pro Forma Invoice?

-Pro Forma invoices are used to streamline the sales process, as the customer agrees to the price on this invoice, then you deliver the goods to them.
-After agreeing upon the terms of a Pro Forma Invoice, there is no going back and forth into negotiations, because this sets an ‘agreement’ between the two parties.
+In a way, a Pro Forma Invoice is used to streamline the sales process.
+After agreeing upon the terms of a Pro Forma Invoice, there’s no going back into negotiations because this sets an ‘agreement’ between the manufacturer and the buyer.

 - These are not official documents and provide the buyer with a precise sale price- an accurate amount of charge will be billed after the completion of the transaction.